JoseyMedley/RocketMap/README.md

 ## Installation

 For instructions on how to setup and run the tool, please refer to the project [documentation](https://rocketmap.readthedocs.io).
+Also move cHaversine.cp311-win_amd64.pyd into your python_install/Lib/site-packages/ folder.
+You can compile it from source with cython but ngl I forgot how.

 ## Deployment